Disclosure: This article is published by eesel AI, a competitor of Zendesk. We encourage you to read Zendesk's own materials for their perspective.

 Go live in minutes with a true self-serve platform

-The best part is the simulation mode.
-Before you ever let the AI talk to a real customer, you can run it against thousands of your past tickets in a safe environment.
+The simulation mode lets you run the AI against thousands of your past tickets in a safe environment before it ever talks to a real customer.
 This gives you a data-backed forecast of its potential resolution rate and shows you exactly how it would have answered real customer questions.
-It gives you complete confidence and a clear picture of the ROI before you commit.
+That's clear ROI evidence before you spend a dollar.

 Total control over your knowledge and workflows

-eesel AI is designed to be powerful without being a black box.
-You can pull in knowledge from sources way beyond your helpdesk, like internal wikis in Confluence or files in Google Docs.
-This gives your AI a much fuller picture of your business.
+eesel AI gives you full visibility into how the AI operates.
+You can pull in knowledge from sources well beyond your helpdesk, including internal wikis in Confluence or files in Google Docs, giving your AI a much fuller picture of your business.

-You also get fine-grained control over the automation.
-Instead of flipping a switch and hoping for the best, you can start small.
-Have the AI handle just one or two specific types of tickets.
+You also get fine-grained control over automation.
+Instead of flipping a switch and hoping for the best, you can start small: have the AI handle just one or two specific ticket types.
 Once you see the results and feel comfortable, you can gradually give it more to do, ensuring a smooth and controlled rollout.

 Why transparent pricing matters for AI

-Forethought is a capable AI platform, especially for large enterprise teams.
-But its opaque, quote-based pricing model and long sales cycle can be major obstacles for teams that need to be agile and keep their budgets predictable.
+Forethought AI agents by Zendesk is a capable platform, especially for large enterprise teams already invested in the Zendesk ecosystem.
+But its quote-based pricing model and lengthy sales cycle can be major obstacles for teams that need to move quickly and keep their budgets predictable.

 Choosing an AI partner is about more than a feature checklist.
-It’s about finding a platform that fits how your team actually works, and that includes transparency, flexibility, and control.
-For most modern support teams, platforms with clear, predictable pricing and a self-serve setup are just the smarter, more efficient choice.
-They put you in the driver's seat, letting you test, implement, and scale on your own schedule.
+It's about finding a platform that fits how your team actually works, and that includes transparency, flexibility, and control.
+For most modern support teams, platforms with clear, published pricing and a self-serve setup are the more practical choice.
+They let you test, implement, and scale on your own schedule.

 If you'd rather spend your time trying an AI tool than talking to a sales team, you can try eesel AI for free and see your potential resolution rate in just a few minutes.